DOES SPAY/NEUTER CAUSE NEGATIVE BEHAVIOR CHANGES IN DOGS?

 In the San Francisco Bay Area, where almost every male dog encountered in public places (e.g., dog parks, neighborhood walks) has been neutered, a relatively new problem is being observed.
 Specifically, almost every male dog is described by their guardian as “shy” (i.e., fearful, skittish, retreats from new people or situations), or “does not do well with people/dogs he does not know” (i.e., fearful and aggressive towards people or other dogs that scare him).
 From our perspective, the body language these dogs exhibit is not that of a confident, happy dog.
 In fact, this type of behavior in dogs seems unnatural and antithetical to the species.
 For example, who would ever expect to meet a skittish or unfriendly Golden Retriever?

-Another common behavior issue guardians of fearful dogs share is reaction to environmental issues (e.g., thunder, loud noises, new places).
+Another common behavior issue guardians of fearful dogs share is reaction to environmental issues (e.g., thunder, fireworks, other loud noises, new places).
 The behavior their dogs exhibit ranges from mild anxiety to a full-blown “panic attack“.
 Separation anxiety is another undesirable behavior often exhibited in fearful dogs.
 Most guardians have no idea why their dog reacts as they do, and most are looking to do what they can to help their dogs.
 As a last resort, some guardians find themselves relinquishing these dogs back to a shelter because the dog’s behavior is not manageable for them.
 The San Francisco Society for the Prevention of Cruelty to Animals (SF SPCA) is the SF Bay Area’s largest and most progressive adoption agency, and their response to the widespread behavioral problems is to offer specialized “bravery classes for shy dogs“.
 However, they have one very significant caveat:

 “These classes are not suitable for dogs who have shown fear-based aggression or reactivity towards people or dogs, including lunging, snapping or having a history or incident of having bitten previously.”